ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-hub-spoke.md

 {: note}

 ## Provision Cloud Object Storage
+{: #tim-provision-cos}
+{: step}

 To store application data securely, create a **Cloud Object Storage (COS)** instance and a bucket.
 This COS instance will be used by your workload servers or applications to persist data.

 Add the following code to `main.tf`: